Certified Farmer's Markets

 Do I need a separate Event Coordinator permit to have temporary food facilities adjacent to my CFM?

 Yes.
 Cal Code requires temporary food facilities to be organized and controlled by an event coordinator and also requires a separate health permit for the event coordinator.
-Please see Temporary Events page for requirements.
+Please see our Community Events page for requirements.

 What products can be sold at a CFM?